andywer/webpack-blocks/packages/sass/README.md

 ## PostCSS

-Of course you can use the SASS block together with PostCSS and its plugins, like the famous autoprefixer.
+You can use the SASS block together with PostCSS and its plugins, like the autoprefixer.

 ```js
 module.exports = createConfig([